krolow/cv/cv/cv-vinicius-krolow.md

 ####Software Developer / Project Leader / Head of backend team - Conrad Caine GmbH (March 2008 - January 2013)

 I have started as a programmer at Conrad Caine, and in a short period of time I've become a leader developer, and in the end of 2010, I have become the head of Back-End team.
-During this time i've develop more than 50 apps/websites/blogs, most of them leading, architecturing, estimating, planning, hiring people, managing resources...
+During this time i've develop more than 50 apps/websites/blogs, most of them leading, architecture, estimating, planning, hiring people, managing resources...

 * Technical Projects Architecture;
 * Projects Estimations;